Yermin9/seL4/BEPS_TODO.md

 Create endpoint.c function to addholdEP, removeholdEP, completeholdEP - DONE

-Change awaken() - IN PROGRESS
+Change awaken() - Done
- - Add debug check for stuck threads - TODO
+ - Add debug check for stuck threads

 Change scheduler - DONE
  - If a thread in the BlockedOn_IPC_Hold state is picker